TapResearch/slate/source/includes/_campaign.md

-length_of_interview | Integer | How many minutes will it take to complete the survey? campaign_quotas | Array | See "create a campaign quota" subsection. cpi | Decimal | This is the amount you will payout per complete.
+length_of_interview | Integer | How many minutes will it take to complete the survey? campaign_quotas | Array | See "create a campaign quota" subsection. cpi | Decimal | This is the amount you will payout per complete. country_language_id | Integer | Country language targeting for this campaign.

 ### Optional Parameters